Youssef-Elsebahy/devCamp-vue3/README.md

 ## Tasks

-- make a form to add new user to the list *done*
+- make a form to add new user to the list/ *done*
-- maintain the list data in local storage *done*
+- maintain the list data in local storage/ *done*
-- delete user from a list *done*
+- delete user by id from a list/ *done*
-- edit user from the list *in progress*
+- edit user by id from the list/ *done*